Skip to navigation Skip to content

 • Address Details:

-• must provide their permanent home address and if this is where the medical equipment is used.
+• must provide their permanent home address and confirm if this is where the medical equipment is used.
 If not, they must state the type of residence where the equipment is being used (for example, temporary) and the address

 • Contact Requirements: